 There are not too many challenges with this first walk.
-The trail is easy to follow and there are only two short beach stretches.
+The trail is easy to follow, and there are only two short beach stretches.
 The first 3km through to Sugar loaf rock are actually all paved, so really easy.

 FYI – there are toilets at Cape Naturaliste, Sugar loaf rock, 3 Bears and at Mt Duckworth campsite.
-Toilets every where… Hurray!
+Toilets everywhere… Hurray!

 You will need to pre book a camp site or cabin at the caravan park, so give them a call on (61) 8 9755 2164 and let them know Inspiration Outdoors sent you 🙂

-It is possible to shorten this walk and stay for free at the Mt Duckworth campsite which is 11km from Cape Naturaliste or about 45 mins prior to Yallingup.
+It is possible to shorten this walk and stay for free at the Mt Duckworth campsite which is 11km from Cape Naturaliste, or about 45 mins prior to Yallingup.
 Mt Duckworth has a toilet and water tank and is nicely shaded under the Ti Trees.
-We do not recommend staying there, because it allows you to shorten the following day (which is pretty tough) and the mosquitos are horrendous!
+We do not recommend staying there, because it allows you to shorten the following day (which is pretty tough) and the mosquitoes are horrendous!
 That said, free is nice 🙂

-A longer more challenging day today.
+A longer, more challenging day today.
 There is some soft beach sand to negotiate on Smith’s beach as well as Injidup beach.
 There is also a bit of a rocky stretch which can be challenging when you are carrying a big pack.

 When you get to Injidup beach, there is a huge set of stairs that goes up to the car park, where there is a toilet.
 This is a good spot for a lunch stop and there is a little bit of shelter under the trees in the corner of the car park if it is hot or raining.